Tidal heating in detached double white dwarf binaries: Discussion

-When the detached DWDBs shown in Figures~\ref{fig:3-panel} and \ref{fig:J1539} reach $f\sim$~few~mHz, we find the same qualitative trend of a runaway temperature $T$ increase with \citep{Scherbak2024}.
-Here, $T$ increases $\sim 10$~\% between when $f \gtrsim$~few~mHz and Roche contact.
+When the detached DWDBs shown in Figures~\ref{fig:3-panel} and \ref{fig:J1539} reach $f\sim$~few~mHz, we find the same qualitative trend of a runaway temperature $T_1$ increase with {the dynamical tide models of \cite{Scherbak2024}}.
+Here, $T_1$ increases $\sim 10$~\% between when $f \gtrsim$~few~mHz and Roche contact.
 Although there is no direct comparison between our Figures, it seems that we generally predict slightly less (factor 2) temperature increase than theirs.
-This could be due to the coupling being over predicted via the fit for $F(\omega)$ in \cite{Fuller2013}.
+This could be due to the coupling being over predicted via the fit for $F(\omega)$ in {\cite{Burkart2013}} and \cite{Fuller2013} {where the low coupling between resonances is not captured}.
 Another reason is that our model calibrated the coupling and damping $k/\mathcal{Q}$ to observations \citep{Piro2011}, whereas \cite{Scherbak2024} calculated this directly from specific stellar models.
 In any case, the overall similarity is reassuring. \\